hirzi/Workshop/README.md

 	apt-get install vim nano

+## Step 5.
+Download data
-## Step 5: Then we download data.
+Then we download data.
 All the BAM files as well as population metadata are deposited in the github: https://github.com/hirzi/Workshop (make public!).
 Let's pull this directory to our Docker container and our named volume.

 	git clone https://github.com/hirzi/Workshop.git

-Once donwloaded, let's navigate to the /data directory containing the samples.
+Once downloaded, let's navigate to the /data directory containing the samples.
 Once there and before we continue, let's download the reference sequence.
 The reference is deposited in a separate repository (because it's large file).

 	wget https://www.dropbox.com/s/1nggjjhrcjseuwx/assembly_homozygous.fa?dl=1